 Gladiators and Gunners comprise a new possible enemy spawn in Theatre 3.
 These are the following attributes:

 - Gunners (Strelet+)are backline DPS units, and they are characterized by their high damage, moderate accuracy, and poor rate of fire.
 However, their evasion is high enough that classic RFs will have trouble hitting even with heavy accuracy support.
+These units deal most of the DPS on this node and if you have a HOC, killing the gunners first will make you take much less damage on this node.

 Gladiators themselves are easily dealt with and since they start with less than 40% force shield, are possible to defeat without spending a BGM charge unlike other Paradeus units who have 100% shield.
 The way this stage is set up, if you use a Taunt fairy, the Gunners will be outside your attack range, allowing you to focus on killing the Gladiators before your Taunt falls.
 To deal with the Gunners, it is highly recommended that sure-hit DPS units are used due to their high evasion.
 ARs can be used here, but it is not recommended due to needing to chew through the Gladiator’s massive health reserves.